 What Is THCA?

 THCA is the acidic precursor to THC.
 In freshly harvested cannabis or hemp flower, cannabinoids exist primarily in their acidic forms, such as THCA rather than THC.
+This is why raw flower behaves differently from products that have been heated.

 How THCA Converts to THC